The BPS decomposition theorem: BPS decomposition for -shifted and -shifted symplectic stacks

-We now use the dimensional reduction theorem \cite[Theorem 4.14]{kinjo2022dimensional} due to the second named author to prove the cohomological integrality theorem for $0$-shifted symplectic stacks.
+We now use the dimensional reduction theorem \cite[Theorem 4.14]{kinjo2022dimensional} due to the second named author to prove the BPS decomposition theorem for $0$-shifted symplectic stacks.
 Throughout the section, we let $\mathcal{Y}$ denote the $0$-shifted symplectic stack satisfying the assumptions in \Cref{para:assumptions-stacks}.
 We note that the symmetricity of $\mathcal{Y}$ is automatic from the existence of the $0$-shifted symplectic structure.